Spectrum Energy Research Corp

 Reactor Schematic

-The Spectrum Energy Reactor — fission core with active shielding that harvests waste-stream gamma.
+The Spectrum Energy Reactor — fission core with active shielding that harvests waste-stream energy instead of discarding it.
 The proof-of-concept and SE Cell fuel factory.

 Design